Krypt1k86/frog-vision/README.md

 <s>Bitcoin</s> Frog Vision is an experimental digital currency that enables instant payments to
-anyone, anywhere in the world. <s>Bitcoin</s> Frog Vision uses fren-to-fren technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+anyone, anywhere in the world. <s>Bitcoin</s> Frog Vision uses fren-to-fren technology to operate with no central australian: managing transactions and issuing memes are carried out collectively by the network.
 Frog Vision is the name of open source software which enables the use of this currency.